jackiexubm/finalProject/README.md

-Issac (1/20/16)- Fix bugs of health pack and change its interaction with player to only heal if injured Jackie (1/20/16)- Start working on Shotgun class Jackie (1/20/16)- Change healthpack draw to cross and spawn to random
+Issac (1/20/16)- Fix bugs of health pack and change its interaction with player to only heal if injured Jackie (1/20/16)- Start working on Shotgun class Jackie (1/20/16)- Change healthpack draw to cross and spawn to random Jackie (1/21/16)- Fix checkoverlap bug where wasnt checking player against all zombies Jackie (1/21/16)- Fix bug where zombies would push player around even when standing still